Bertrand Herz and Yvette Lévy

 Bertrand Herz © Shoah Memorial / Michel Isaac.

-Bertrand Herz was 14 years old when he was arrested with his parents and sister on July 5, 1944 in Toulouse by the Gestapo.
-Deported to Buchenwald with his father, he is sent with him to an external Kommando in Niederorschel to work on the assembly of Junkers aircraft.
-Released on April 11, 1945, he returns alone to Paris where he finds his sister, who had been deported to Ravensbrück, but not his mother, who died in this camp.
+Bertrand Herz was 14 years old when he was arrested with his parents and sister on 5 July 1944 in Toulouse by the Gestapo.
+Deported to Buchenwald with his father, he was sent with him to an outside Kommando in Niederorschel to work on the assembly of Junkers aircraft.
+Released on 11 April 1945, he returned alone to Paris where he found his sister, who had been deported to Ravensbrück, but not his mother, who had died in that camp.
 He published Buchenwald’s Pull-over (2015).

 Yvette Lévy © Mémorial de la Shoah